simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

   SMPI_SAMPLE_GLOBAL(int i = istart, i <= iend, ++i, 10, 0.005)

-First three parameters are the ones from the loop, while the two last ones are for sampling.
+The first three parameters are the ones from the loop, while the two last ones are for sampling.
-They mean that at most 10 iterations will be performed, and that sampling phase can be exited earlier if a certain stability is reached after less samples.
+They mean that at most 10 iterations will be performed and that the sampling phase can be exited earlier if the expected stability is reached after fewer samples.

 Now run the code again with various sizes and parameters and check the time taken for the simulation, as well as the resulting simulated time.